-The Four Inns
+The Four Inns (1957 - 2020)

-The event has evolved over the years and is held in the highest regard by all competitors, be they the 6 hour 38 minute winning team or the 22 hour 30 minute team, who are over the moon having completed such a challenge.
+The event has evolved over the years and is held in the highest regard by all competitors, be they a 6 hour 38 minute winning team or the 22 hour 30 minute team who are over the moon having completed such a challenge.
 All of them comment on the friendliness and support offered.

-Myself and the organising committee look forward to seeing you and hope you have a challenging but rewarding day.
+Derbyshire Scouts are proud to organise and run this challenging competition and look forward to its continued success.
+I and the organising committee look forward to seeing you and hope you have a challenging but rewarding day.